jrnold/r4ds-exercise-solutions/docs/vectors.md

 ## Augmented Vectors

+### Exercise 1 {.exercise}

-1. What does `hms::hms(3600)` return?
+> What does `hms::hms(3600)` return?
 How does it print?
 What primitive type is the augmented vector built on top of?
 What attributes does it use?